fadyehabamer/DOTNET-COURSE/Day-19/new.md

 ## Overview

 The Hospital Reservation System is a web application built using the .NET MVC framework and Entity Framework for backend functionality, with Bootstrap for the frontend design.
-This system allows users to view general information about the hospital, learn about the hospital, browse through a list of doctors, view details of individual doctors, make appointments, and list all appointments.
+This system allows users to view general information about the hospital, learn about the hospital, browse through a list of doctors, view details of individual doctors, make appointments, and manage doctor information.

 ## Features